Andrew's Station, Los Angeles County, California

 The Los Angeles Herald of June 9, 1875, reported that:

-There was also a doctor there.
+A doctor also resided there.
 The Los Angeles Evening Express of October 17, 1876, reported that "Farther on [from Lyon's Station] is Andrew's, kept by the brothers Kraszynski, Andrew and the Captain.
 The Captain is as jolly and as full of life as of yore.
 Here Dr. J.P.
 Ellis holds forth and does the doctor biz for the good people, from San Fernando on the south to Mojave on the north."

 From the Los Angeles Evening Express of October 21, 1876: